addulac/phd/source/13_models.md

 \label{sec:non_parametric}

 When modeling natural phenomena, we mentioned the importance of having flexible model able to adapt to the complexity of the data.
-Flexibility can be obtain trough Bayesian nonparametric that refers to Bayesian models that use nonparametric processes as prior knowledge.
+Flexibility can be obtained trough Bayesian nonparametric that refers to Bayesian models that use nonparametric processes as prior knowledge.
 The class of nonparametric process can be though as the generalization of parametrized distributions^[Such as distributions in the exponential family.] to an infinite dimensional parameter space.
-Hence, the dimension of the model become itself a random parameter that can be learned from the data.
+Hence, the dimension of the model becomes itself a random parameter that can be learned from the data.

 Nonparametric processes include major models that is worth to mention.
 The Gaussian Process, that generalize the multivariate Normal distributions [@rasmussen2004gaussian], is particularly adapted for modeling continuous data such as time series and image processing [@lawrence2007hierarchical].
 The Poisson process  can be defined as a counting process on a measurable space, where each region is associate to a finite-dimensional Poisson distribution.
 It is ubiquitous in queuing theory [@nelson2013probability], and has been used in a wide range of applications, from earthquake occurrence modeling [@ogata1988statistical], to the analysis of photon emission [@jager2009analysis].
 In this work, we are particularly interested in the two others following nonparametric processes:

 * The *Dirichlet Process* is the generalization of the Dirichlet distribution in the infinite case.
 It is adapted for categorical data and often used as a prior for infinite mixture models and clustering applications.
 * The *Indian Buffet Process* is a prior over categorical matrices with infinite columns.
-It has been used for discrete matrix factorisation, overlapping community detection and model selection.
+It has been used for discrete matrix factorization, overlapping community detection and model selection.

 In the rest of this section, we introduce the Dirichlet Process, its extension namely the Hierarchical Dirichlet Process and the Indian Buffet Process.

 ### Dirichlet Process

-A Dirichlet process (DP) is a random probability measure $G$ over a measurable space $(\X, P(\X))$, with base measure $H$, and concentration prameter $\alpha_0 \in \mathbb{R}_+^*$, if for any partition $(A_1,\dotsc, A_k$) of $\X$
+A Dirichlet process (DP) is a random probability measure $G$ over a measurable space $(\X, P(\X))$, with base measure $H$, and concentration parameter $\alpha_0 \in \mathbb{R}_+^*$, if for any partition $(A_1,\dotsc, A_k$) of $\X$
 $$
 (G(A_1),\dotsc, G(A_k)) \sim \Dir(\alpha_0 H(A_1),\dotsc, \alpha_0 H(A_k))
 $$